SSNAP 2017 Closing Gala

 No names, addresses or other identifying information from the submissions will be disclosed to the jury during the second phase of the jury process.

-Entrants will be informed of pre-selection results by July 14, 2017.
-The list of exhibition finalists will be posted on this website after July 21.
-Images of the finalists’ works will be posted on this website after the Gala Opening event of September 22.
+Entrants will be informed of pre-selection results.
+The list of exhibition finalists will be posted on this website.
+Images of the finalists’ works will be posted on this website after the Gala Opening event.

 Inclusion in the exhibition is at the jurors’ discretion and their decision is final.
 No correspondence will be entered into.